Ekleog/kannader/book/src/simplicity.md

 to get to work -- quite the contrary.
-For example with the OS service manager, with simple things built, it is possible to either use the OS service manager to handle orchestration (the preferred solution), but also to run a minimal wrapper that yuubind provides.
-This is required for the cases where the OS service manager has different abilities than the one for which yuubind was designed.
+For example with the OS service manager, with simple things built, it is possible to either use the OS service manager to handle orchestration (the preferred solution), but also to run a minimal wrapper that kannader provides.
+This is required for the cases where the OS service manager has different abilities than the one for which kannader was designed.